snivarty/pdfama/README.md

 ## How we built it

-`pdfAMA` is a Chrome extension engineered for privacy and performance, operating entirely client-side.
+`pdfAMA` is engineered for privacy and performance, operating entirely client-side.
 Our architecture combines robust components and smart communication to deliver on-device AI.

 #### Key Architectural Elements:

-*   **PDF Content Extraction:** We use a browser-native PDF parsing library, isolating heavy text extraction from the main browser thread, keeping your experience smooth and secure.
+*   **PDF Content Extraction:** We use a browser-native PDF parsing library (pdf.js), isolating heavy text extraction from the main browser thread, keeping your experience smooth and secure.
-*   **Local Vector Database (RAG Foundation):** For larger documents, extracted text is chunked and converted into embeddings by an in-browser AI model.
+*   **Local Vector Database (RAG Foundation):** For larger documents, extracted text is chunked and converted into embeddings by an in-browser AI model, using transformers.js.
 These embeddings are stored as a local vector database in the browsers's IndexedDB, forming the core of our Retrieval Augmented Generation (RAG) system.
 *   **Inter-component Messaging:** The **sidebar UI** communicates with a **background script**, which orchestrates tasks.
 Intensive operations like embedding generation are delegated to the **offscreen** document via message passing, ensuring a fluid user experience without blocking the UI.
-*   **AI-Powered Q&A (RAG in Action):** User queries are embedded, and a rapid similarity search retrieves relevant text chunks from the local vector database.
+*   **AI-Powered Q&A (RAG in Action):** User queries are embedded, and a similarity search retrieves relevant text chunks from the local vector database.
 These chunks, along with the query, are fed to Gemini Nano via Chrome's **Prompt API** to synthesize precise, contextual answers.
 This RAG approach ensures answers are grounded in your document, enhancing trustworthiness.

 ## Challenges we ran into